heesoo-jang/starter-hugo-academic/content/post/job-market-schedule/index.md

 While collecting these job ads, I started building a spreadsheet with the school name, the position, due date, and the job materials they require.
 This spreadsheet was useful for two purposes.
 First, my future self thanked me.
 With so many job ads rolling out, I couldn't have been able to track all of them without a spreadsheet.
 Second and more importantly, I shared the spreadsheet with my advisor to strategize where to apply and also keep her up-to-date with the deadlines for job materials and reference letters (if it required one at the application stage.)

-September was also the month I tried to get multiple feedback from my advisor and other mentors on my job materials. </li>
+September was also the month when I sought multiple rounds of feedback from my advisor and other mentors on my job materials.
+Having job materials that I was confident enough to present to potential references was crucial; after all, how else was I to request professors to serve as my references?

+In the emails I sent to potential references, I attached my most recent CV along with drafts of my job materials, explained why I believed the potential reference would be a good fit for the positions I was applying for, and briefly described the types of jobs I was targeting.
+It was a real confidence booster for me when my references agreed to speak on my behalf in the job market, as it affirmed their belief in my qualifications and potential to succeed.
+I used this as my energy to push through the seemingly never-ending search for a new academic home.

 <br>

 ### October 2023: Applying for jobs and starting zoom interviews
 <b>  👉 Action items: <br>
-    1. Apply for jobs every single day... ugh <br>
+    1. Apply for jobs every single day <br>
+    2. Research does not get done, and it's okay <br>
-    2. Start getting zoom interviews <br>
+    3. Start getting zoom interviews <br>
   </b>

 Applying for academic jobs felt like a full-time job in itself (without the pay for your labor).
 In October, I was applying to jobs every. single. day.
 No research got done, but I had a supportive advisor and mentors who assured me this was normal and okay.
 Don't be too hard on yourself while applying for jobs because there's already a lot of writing, sending emails, and bureaucratic tasks involved.